benoit-liquet/BSS-PCA-PLS/README.md

-# BSS-PCA-PLS: Best Subset Selection for PCA and PLS models
+# Best Subset Selection for PCA and PLS models

 Here we provide a comprehensible detailed vignette to run Best Subset Selection for PCA and PLS models